aryn-ai/sycamore/README.md

 export OPENAI_API_KEY=YOUR-KEY
 ```

-a.
-Textract is used by default with the demo Sycamore script, and you can choose to configure it or disable it.
-To use it, you need to configure your AWS credentials.
+Textract is used by default with the demo Sycamore script, and you can choose to enable it or disable it.

+- To use it, you need to configure your AWS credentials.
 You can enable AWS SSO login with [these instructions](https://docs.aws.amazon.com/cli/latest/userguide/sso-configure-profile-token.html#sso-configure-profile-token-auto-sso), or you can use other methods to set up AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, and if needed AWS_SESSION_TOKEN.

 ```
 aws sso login --profile YOUR-PROFILE-NAME